tc39/proposal-atomics-wait-async/README.md

-# Non-blocking atomic wait for ECMAScript
+# Asynchronous atomic wait for ECMAScript

-A proposal for a "non-blocking atomic wait" for ECMAScript, primarily for use in agents that are not allowed to block.
+A proposal for an "asynchronous atomic wait" for ECMAScript, primarily for use in agents that are not allowed to block.

 Champions: Shu-yu Guo (Bloomberg) and Lars T Hansen (Mozilla).